 If animation is your medium of choice, we strongly recommend that you identify what kind of animation you would like to pursue, and then research what tools and experience will be necessary to create your project.

-Animation has been an historically expensive medium – first, heavily dependent on the meticulous work of animation artists, and more recently on prohibitively expensive software and computer hardware necessary to bring one’s animated project to life.
-Increasingly there are online resources that make animation more accessible to the individual.
+Animation has been a historically expensive medium – first, heavily dependent on the meticulous work of animation artists, and more recently on prohibitively expensive software and computer hardware necessary to bring one’s animated project to life.
+Increasingly, there are online resources that make animation more accessible to the individual.
 For that reason, we again encourage you to explore the types of animation and how to accomplish your objectives within the limits of your resources.